pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-delegation-with-inheritance.md

 Select "new Person()"

-#|en| Next, force the field, which contained reference to a <code>Person</code> object, to reference its own object.
+#|en| Next, force the field, which contained reference to a `Person` object, to reference its own object.
 We will get rid of it later, but for now it will keep the code working.

 Print "this"